 58. Explain concurrency testing.

-Answer: It is used to check the behavior of the application when multiple users are accessing the application at the same time.
-This is used primarily to identify deadlock issues.
+Answer: It is a type of testing that verifies the behavior of the application when multiple users are accessing the application at the same time.
+Software testers primarily use concurrent testing to identify deadlock issues.

 Answer: It tests the coding errors of security loopholes in the application.
 By subjecting the claim to random data and deliberately trying to crash the application, fuzz testing checks if internally anything is breaking or not.

 60. Why do we do adhoc testing?

 Answer: This is the opposite of formal testing.
 Here, the experts who know the application well check it randomly with random data without any fixed plan, document, or predefined method.

 61. W hat is interface testing?

 Answer: This is done between two modules to see if the data is passed between them correctly, and if both modules communicate correctly.

 62. What is the need for bucket testing?